Heat Exposure and Reactions

 - Can't walk or can barely walk (not steady, needs support)

-- Age under 12 weeks old and not acting normal after heat exposure
+- Age less than 12 weeks old and not acting normal after heat exposure

 - Vomiting keeps from drinking fluids